Cotoneaster cambricus Wild Cotoneaster RRR DDD N Welsh Endemic

 In Victorian times this rare plant was much sought by collectors who paid local people to collect them.
 The population was much reduced and it is assumed that the reason why a few plants survived is that they probably couldn't be uprooted.
 The assumption is therefore that the population present on the Great Orme has survived from Victorian times at least.

 For some time there has been doubt about the taxonomy.
 Some believe that this plant is not significantly different from the continental Cotoneaster integerrimus (its original name) and might be a sub species, variety or could even be a hybrid.
-Since the plant is believed to be apomictic hybridisation is unlikely.
+Since the plant is believed to be apomictic, hybridisation is unlikely.
 Anyway taxonomists are on the case and proposed genetic studies may or may not resolve the issue.

 Studies are needed on cloned plants but propagation has proved difficult in ther past.
 One of the local Orme residents has a beautiful specimen growing in his garden which is luxuriant and healthy - nothing like the bonsai versions in the wild and he has now managed to create a fine collection of young plants grown from seed.

 This plan is controversial to say the least.
-As if to illustrate the opposing camps, the published Biodiversity Plan for Cotoneaster cambricus says clearly that we should "..cease translocations into the wild pending outcome of taxonomic and genetic studies."
-The published Biodiversity Plan is now obviously out of date since precisely the opposite action is being taken.
+As if to illustrate the opposing camps, the currently (as at March 2010) internet published Biodiversity Plan for Cotoneaster cambricus says clearly that we should "..cease translocations into the wild pending outcome of taxonomic and genetic studies."
+This Biodiversity Plan is now obviously out of date since precisely the opposite action is being taken.
 This has been properly decided with full permissions and licences by those with responsibility for conservation of this plant.
 However the argument that we should not start gardening in the countryside until we know more about the plant's origins remains a powerful one.
 If this is a genuinely native plant and the conditions are right, the plant will perhaps eventually regenerate on its own but it might be an introduction in which case we surely wouldn't want that.
 Other more vigorous introduced Cotoneasters on the Orme are sprayed to keep them in check.
 However only two of the plants produce fruit now so perhaps the active conservation of what is perceived to to be an endangered species takes precedence.

-One thing is certain: if the re-introduction is successful so that the population of the Orme is a mixture of original plants and introductions, the botanists of twenty years hence will still only want to see the originals.
+One thing is certain: if the re-introduction is successful so that the population of the Orme is a mixture of original plants and introductions, the field botanists of twenty years hence will still only want to see the originals.
 Just like the Silene viscaria planted at Stanner Rocks, the Lloydia serotina so conveniently living on a rock in Cwm Idwal or the rather manky looking Oxytropis campestris in the valley at Corrie Fee, such introductions will only be of interest to gardeners and some conservationists who have had their imaginations surgically removed.
-If field botanists were happy to see just a captive plant they'd all form a queue at Kew.

-LHS: Flowers, Great Orme, North Wales 7th May 2005 RHS: Fruit, Great Orme, North Wales 18th May 2004
+LHS: Flowers, Great Orme, North Wales 7th May 2005 RHS: Fruit 17th May 2004

-Amended on January 23rd 2005, updated 17th April 2008
+Amended on January 23rd 2005, updated 17th April and Dec 7th 2008, updated 20th March 2010, updated 2nd July 2021